 Unlike a traditional employer relationship, contingent workers operate as their own businesses and do not work directly for the organization that engaged them to perform the work.
 As such, they are not on a salary and are not entitled to benefits or other workers compensation afforded full-time, traditional employees.

-Because contingent workers work for themselves, employers are also not responsible for remitting federal and provincial taxes, CPP or Employment Insurance (EI) contributions in Canada, or federal and state taxes and Social Security contributions in the United States.
+Because contingent workers work for themselves, employers are also not responsible for remitting federal and state taxes, Social Security or Medicare contributions in the United States.

 Typically, there are generally four different types of employment statuses that contingent workers can present themselves as when entering a working relationship, and all of them come with varying classification requirements that employers must consider.